hanleyc01/vsa-graph/README.md

 so there's nothing stopping users from making terrible graphs with terrible performance.
 Figuring out how to constrain the user into making interpretable graphs is a point of research.

+## 2025-04-3: Parsing

+Given we need to work with a small programming language to test out our ideas, I've chosen [MinCaml](https://esumii.github.io/min-caml/index-e.html) as the language to test compilation with.

+Because parsing is the most annoying part of the compiler pipeline, we will be using the `Lark` package.
+This adds support for `LALR` grammar definition and parsing.
+The rudiments of this addition are found in `./vsa_graph/mincaml/`.